-Sample to be replicated will be selected among those that are going to be analysed or selected from the ones analysed in previous days.
+A sample to be replicated will be taken from those to be analysed or from those already analysed in previous days.

-According to IOC/T.20/Doc.
-No 15, twelve is the maximum samples per day.
-The minimum frequency for internal quality control should therefore be every 11 samples (9% of the samples analysed); however, the recommended frequency is to check the samples every tasting day.
+According to COI/T.20/Doc.
+No 15, a maximum of 12 samples shall be tasted per day.
+The minimum frequency for internal quality control should therefore be every 11 samples (9% of the samples analysed).
+However, the recommended frequency is to check the samples every tasting day.

-If the replicate is performed every tasting day, the monitoring frequency is shown in the table below; in this case, it varies depending on the number of samples analysed per day ( $\geq$ 9% of all the samples analysed).
+If the replicate is performed every tasting day, the monitoring frequency is shown in the table below.
+It varies depending on the number of samples analysed per day (≥9% of all samples analysed).